 7 Practical Tips for Balancing Mental Health in 2025

-If you are one of the nearly 60 million American adults who are living with mental illness, you may be able to benefit from these practical tips.
+If you are one of the nearly 60 million American adults who are living with mental health disorders, you may be able to benefit from these practical tips.

 1. Find the Source of Mental Health Stressors